SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 ## Sites, Microsoft Teams, Groups, OneDrive Overviews

-These overviews can also be found directly on the home screen, and **allows you to explore and filter through your sites, Groups, Microsoft Teams and OneDrive**.
+These overviews can also be found directly on the home screen, and **allows you to explore and filter through your sites, Groups, Microsoft Teams, and OneDrive**.
 Selecting one or more sites also gives you a lot of useful details as well as the ability to **manage different options for the sites with one simple click**.
 You can also click on a specific site for a more detailed overview of it.
 Here you'll find information like:

-  * Overview of the site with a number of users, external users, anonymous links, and unique permissions
+  * Overview of the site with the number of users, external users, anonymous links, and unique permissions
   * Content overview, which includes a list of all files included in the site
   * Who has permission for the site